" Woden" - Wood Fired Kiln - The bLog!

 The images and text on this page show the construction of the kiln, with the latest at the top, sort of blog-like!
 So start at the bottom and work up if you want to follow the sequence.

 The firing pages show more details of construction - particularly when changes were made to the original.
+Such as the chimney replacement with brick and firebox alterations.

 The front of the kiln, the arch spanning across the width.
 The door into the firing chamber is taken down and rebuilt for each firing, it is 3 bricks wide, but some half brick are used to stagger the joints, some are cut with a slight wedge, to enable them to be knocked down into line, with the wedge exerting some sideways force to jam the door into the main kiln walls, thus making it firmer.
 The door and the side walls are built up alongside the end of the arch, rather than having to fit in under it, which from previous experience is a real pain to do!